isabelle-hegarty/SpaceshipTitanic/README.md

 - `lightgbm`

-These can be installed by executing the following command in Anaconda Prompt.

-`conda install pandas matplotlib numpy seaborn sklearn xgboost lightgbm`

 ## Notebook Structure
 The notebook is divided into 4 sections: data exploration, feature engineering, data modelling and prediction.
 The entire notebook can be executed at once by pressing Cells > Run All or by typing `Ctrl + A` followed by `Shift + Enter`.
 Individual cells can be executed with `Shift + Enter`.